rust-lang/rust/README.md

   useful for debugging.
 It means Miri will miss bugs in your program.
 However, this can also help to make Miri run faster.
 * `-Zmiri-disable-isolation` disables host host isolation.
-As a consequence, the program has access to host resources such as environment variables and randomness (and, eventually, file systems and more).
+As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
 * `-Zmiri-ignore-leaks` disables the memory leak checker.
 * `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host.
 Can be used multiple times to exclude several variables.
 The `TERM`